fahadAziz44/software-engineering-test-task/RUNBOOK.md

 # Operational Runbook

-This runbook provides step-by-step operational procedures for deploying, monitoring, troubleshooting, and maintaining the microservice in production.
+This runbook demonstrates production-ready operational procedures for deploying, monitoring, troubleshooting, and maintaining the microservice on Kubernetes.
+It showcases real-world DevOps practices including zero-downtime deployments, health monitoring, and incident response.

+**Note:** Replace `<PRODUCTION_IP>` and `<STAGING_IP>` with your actual GKE Load Balancer IPs when deployed.

 ---